Russian regions run low on vaccines as COVID-19 cases jump | Health

 - Russian Federation

-The government's coronavirus task force said 619 people had died of COVID-19-linked causes in the past 24 hours, the highest number since late December and pushing the overall death toll to 132,683.
-St Petersburg, Russia's second-largest city, saw a record daily death toll from the novel coronavirus of 107 in the past 24 hours. ($1 = 72.0870 roubles)
+The government's coronavirus task force said 619 people had died of COVID-19-linked causes in the past 24 hours, the highest number since late December. ($1 = 72.0870 roubles) (Additional reporting by Gleb Stolyarov Editing by Helen Popper)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)